Yuva-fab/fabzero/readme.md

     --$ git config --global user.name (enter username) --admin@STPH13LP01 MINGW64 ~
     --$ git config --global user.email (enter valid e-mail) --Window will pop-up.
 Enter user name and password.
 So it will be cloned.
-The things will update in VSC will reflect after PUSH at Github website.
+The documented things will reflect at Github website after PUSH at VSC.